-On April 18, 2008, a 5.4 magnitude earthquake struck near Mt.
-Carmel, Illinois, further demonstrating that earthquakes are topic that needs to be addressed.
+Further demonstrating that the earthquake hazard within the region needs to be addressed, a 5.4 magnitude earthquake struck near Mt.
+Carmel, Illinois on April 18, 2008.
 This earthquake was felt in at least 16 states, by more than 40,000 people, according to the USGS.
-Fortunately, there were no serious injuries or fatalities, but non-structural damage was reported in the states of Illinois, Indiana, & Kentucky.
+Fortunately, there were no serious injuries or fatalities, but damage was reported in the Illinois, Indiana, and Kentucky.

-The Wabash Valley Seismic Zone is located in Southeastern Illinois and Southwestern Indiana and it is capable of producing 'New Madrid' size earthquake events.
+The Wabash Valley Seismic Zone is located in Southeastern Illinois and Southwestern Indiana and it is capable of producing M7.0 earthquakes.
 Since the discovery of this seismic zone, earthquake awareness and preparedness have increased.
 Residents are seeing that moderate sized earthquakes are not just occurring to the south, but occur right at home and can affect Illinois, Indiana, and Kentucky.

-Geologists in Indiana and Illinois have found liquefaction sites and sand dikes that shows the evidence of prehistoric earthquakes in the region.
+Geologists have found liquefaction sites and sand dikes that shows the evidence of prehistoric earthquakes in the region.
 By examining the size of the dikes and sediment found within the sand dikes, geologists are able to estimate the size of the earthquake it took to create the formations.
 In the mid-1980’s, geologist Steven Obermeier found a liquefaction formation that was estimated, through carbon dating, to be 6,100 years old.
-The earthquake that produced the site was estimated to be a magnitude 7.1, large enough to seriously disrupt the area known as the Wabash Valley Seismic Zone.
+The earthquake that produced the site was estimated to be a magnitude 7.1—such an event today would cause widespread damage and disruption within the Wabash Valley Seismic Zone.

 Current research is still turning out new evidence of historic earthquakes in the zone.
 For further information on the Wabash Valley Seismic Zone, browse through the links below.